Topics at a Glance

 • Payments made on behalf of the visitor

 North Carolina state income tax withholding applies to all employee wages unless the wages are exempt by treaty.
-Generally 6% North Carolina income tax is withheld on all independent contractor payments as well.
+Generally 4% North Carolina personal service tax is withheld on all independent contractor payments as well.

 See Section 3.1 of the Tax Guide for Foreign Visitors (PDF) for more information on what types of income may be subject to income tax.